 After having a great working relationship with Steven Spielberg on Gremlins (1984), Spielberg produced the next two films Chris Columbus scripted, The Goonies (1985), based on an idea Spielberg had, and Young Sherlock Holmes (1985), which was Columbus' idea, which altogether was two years working on three films.
 Spielberg then wanted Columbus to script The Last Crusade, a big step for him as a writer.
 He accepted, and went to meet Spielberg and George Lucas, two men he was very intimidated by, even though he had worked with Spielberg three times, and they were two of his cinematic heroes.
 Columbus acted as Spielberg and Lucas' secretary on the film for five days, taking down all of their ideas.
 Lucas dictated the screenplay to Columbus, making him fearful of changing any of it, and it went against what Columbus had learned at film school.
 To him, the script seemed lifeless, and without energy, and there was nothing of Columbus in it.
 Columbus assumed Spielberg hired him for that last reason, and when Columbus turned in the script, he was fired from the picture for all the above flaws in the screenplay.
 It was a defining moment in Columbus' career, to never again ignore his base instincts on a movie, or to be intimidated by the people, with whom he worked.

-When it was still only three Indiana Jones movies, there was a fan theory that Indiana's adventures, are merely a series of dreams that Han Solo is having while still frozen in carbonite.
+There was a fan theory that Indiana's adventures are merely a series of dreams that Han Solo is having while frozen in carbonite.
 Several examples can be produced to lend some credence to this.
 In Raiders of the Lost Ark (1981), a carving of C-3PO and R2-D2 can be seen behind Indiana in the well of souls, and when Indiana faces the swordsman in the town, he "shoots first".
 In Indiana Jones and the Temple of Doom (1984), the name of the club in Shanghai is "Club Obi-Wan".
 In this movie, the characters of Donovan and Hitler are portrayed by two actors who have also played Imperial Officers in Star Wars: Episode V - The Empire Strikes Back (1980).
-Also, there are several sounds throughout the movies, that sound like the Millennium Falcons engines, and even sounds that were also sounds from the carbonite freezing chamber.
+Also, there are several sounds throughout the movies that sound like the Millennium Falcon's engines, and even sounds from the carbonite freezing chamber.
 All this could be occurring in Solo's mind, as a way of his subconscious trying to wake him up, or making sure he remembers people and things from his life.